 Posture & Movement

-Alexander Technique takes a different approach to posture.
-We think of it in terms of movement, in other words we don't want to fix ourselves in an upright position but find a way to move with good balance and freedom.
+I prefer to think of it in terms of how you move.
+In other words we don't want to fix ourselves in an upright position but find a way to move with good balance, coordination and freedom.

 The cause of poor posture is a often habitual over tightening of muscles that pull us downwards and inwards out of our natural alignment.
 As you learn to release these over tightened muscles you come to a more open and expanded posture.